 A lot of people seem to think that the bulk of their characterizing work or word choice craft in picture books comes down to alliterating.
 And that’s it.
 Just name him Sammy Skunk and kick up your feet because your work here is done!
 Right?
 Not quite.
 And “Sammy Skunk skips smilingly down the springtime sage-speckled slope” is all you have to do in order to nail that pesky concept of voice!
 Right?
 Again…not really.

 In rhyme, writers adopt an almost Victorian syntax in order to make sure they end on the right word.
-In alliteration, word order also tends to sound unnatural because you’re letting the first letter dictate your word choice.
+In alliteration picture books, word order also tends to sound unnatural because you’re letting the first letter dictate your word choice.
 This blog post has a terrible opening line.
 “Alliteration always annoys.”
 Nobody talks like that!
 It doesn’t sound organic!
 But I had to in order to shoehorn some alliteration in there, and the writers in my slush perpetrate a lot worse in order to stay consistent at the expense of meaning.

-So instead of lending you a coveted voice, alliteration makes you sound contrived in most cases.
+So instead of lending you a coveted voice, picture book alliteration makes you sound contrived in most cases.
 And if I see another cutesy alliterative character name, I will scream.
 Aim for more sophistication in your writing, especially for the picture book audience.
 That will set you way, way, way above and beyond the rest of the slush.